Main

 Camera

-Still Images 5 Mega Pixels,Resolution: 2592x1944 pixels, Carl Zeiss optics, autofocus, Dual LED flash, video light
+Still Images 5 Mega Pixels,Resolution: 2584 x 1938 pixels, Carl Zeiss optics, autofocus, Dual LED flash, video light

 Data/Internet